IceBearGit/RubyHW/HW2/krokokot2/README.md

 "Superadmin" also can rename the pet.
 Additionally, he can return the pet to the initial parameters or specify these parameters explicitly.
 Also, the super admin can kill the pet.
-- To log into the system under the "admin" account - enter the password ###"qwerty".
+- To log into the system under the "admin" account - enter the password **"qwerty"**.
-- To log as a "superadmin" - enter the password ###"000000".
+- To log as a "superadmin" - enter the password **"000000"**.

 ## Gems